 Read more about h-index in the Finnish national guide to publication metrics.

-1.1.
-On the Researchers tab you can look for algorithmically generated author records.
+2. Select the right person from the author list.
 Profiles claimed by the author are identified with a green tick.

 1. Choose the Authors tab